1. School Setup

 Click on any calendar day and a pop-up will open allowing you to enter an event or mark the day as a holiday.
 It is important to mark the holidays because if you don't then the system will generate missing attendances for those days.

 (b) Marking Period - Begin the marking period by creating a full year with start and end dates.
 Now the full year needs to be divided into semesters & quarters as per school requirements.
 To create a marking period of a semester/quarter, click on the (+) and fill out the Title, Short Name, Marking Period Begins & End date, and Grade Posting Begins & Ends dates for that marking period.

 Grade posting begins & ends indicates the span of time in which users can input final grades.

-As a good practice, you want the beginning date to be close to the end of the marking and the end date to be a few days after the end of the marking period.
+As a good practice, you want the grade posting begin date to be close to the end of the marking and the end date to be a few days after the end of the marking period to allow the teacher to enter the final grades.

 (c) Periods - Create the period by defining the time division of a school day.
 Click on add new period and fill out the form with the title, short name, start time, end time, and calculate attendance.

 (d) Rooms - Create and define the classrooms that are used in the school.
-Click on Add New Room to add title, and capacity along with a brief description
+Click on Add New Room to add title, and capacity along with a brief description.

 (e) Grade Levels - Create different grade levels as per school requirements.
 Click on add new grade level and fill up the form with the title, short name, grade level equivalent, age range, educational stage, and next grade.